 ACCS is delivering state-of-the-art medical support far forward that is not only safe and effective, but extremely small, lightweight and rugged.
-The ACCS “system of systems” provides the capability to deploy in one compact system.
+The ACCS “system of systems” provides the capability to deploy in one compact system, weighing under 30 lbs with a full complement of IV fluids with internal ventilation and suction.

-ACCS can be deployed in CASEVAC, aboard ships or on land-based medical facilities and is designed for medical surge capabilities, deploys in decision assist mode or fully autonomous modes including closed loop control (CLC).
+ACCS can be deployed in CASEVAC, aboard ships or on land-based medical facilities and is designed for medical surge capabilities, deploys in decision assist mode or fully autonomous modes including the potential for closed loop control (CLC) and advanced decision assist (DS) for care providers.

 D/S allows care providers to delegate non-essential therapy control to ACCS or implement into a multi-casualty care mode.
-The goal of ACCS is to effectively and efficiently link the patient to the care provider without losing data from the point of injury through to disposition.
+The goal of ACCS is to effectively and efficiently link the patient to the care provider without losing data from the point of injury through to disposition through a variety of telemedicine technologies.
+Contact us for more information.

 Future Naval Capabilities (FNC): Force Health Protection Program Reviews